hyphacoop/handbook/meetings.md

 We periodically re-poll members for the best time, often using our up-to-date [weekly availability schedules][schedules].

-## Expectations

-- Our expectations of one another as participants...

    [scheduling]: /guides.md#scheduling-a-meeting
    [hosting]: /guides.md#hosting-a-meeting
    [availability]: https://link.hypha.coop/availability